-This valley, which is located 30km away from the city of Tabas, can be dangerous to visit without guidance because of its long, steep walls.
+This tourist destination, which is located 30km away from the city of Tabas, can be dangerous to visit without guidance because of its long, steep walls.
 Local people, who call it “Kal Jenni” (the valley of genies), can be your guide during your journey.

 Stony Garden of Sirjan

 Bagh-e Sangi [Stony Garden] is a tourist attraction in Sirjan, Kerman Province, in southern Iran.
 “Darvish Khan Esfandiarpour, the owner of this garden located about 40km of Sirjan, was a deaf and mute man who lived there with his family and made a living out of gardening and shepherding.

 After the Iranian land reform in 1963, he left gardening in protest at the loss of his lands until all trees in his garden (the parts remained after the distribution of lands) died.
 Then he hung stony fruits on the branches of fruit trees and used to take care of them like real fruits.